If you find vskill useful, give it a star on GitHub→

 # Update a single skill

-npx vskill update remotion-best-practices
+npx vskill@latest update remotion-best-practices

 # Update all installed skills

-npx vskill update --all
+npx vskill@latest update --all

 vskill audit [path]